Cecilia Dapaah: Court grants two GHC1million bail, remands five others | Ghana News Agency

 The charges include six counts of stealing and five counts of dishonestly receiving.

-The trial judge also ordered the defense counsels for the lactating mothers to provide a documented evidence that proved that they were lactating mothers.
+The trial judge also ordered the defence counsels for the lactating mothers to provide documented evidence that proved that they were lactating mothers.

 Meanwhile, the court has discharged Kwaku Botwe, father of Patience Botwe.